MicrosoftDocs/visualstudio-docs/docs/code-quality/ca2007-do-not-directly-await-task.md

 ## How to fix violations

-To fix violations, await <xref:System.Threading.Tasks.Task.ConfigureAwait%2A> on the <xref:System.Threading.Tasks.Task>, passing `false` for the `continueOnCapturedContext` parameter.
+To fix violations, call <xref:System.Threading.Tasks.Task.ConfigureAwait%2A> on the awaited <xref:System.Threading.Tasks.Task>, passing `false` for the `continueOnCapturedContext` parameter.

 ## When to suppress warnings